vladar21/english-words-quiz/README.md

 2. **Word-Definition Matching Quiz:** Users can match English word definitions to the correct words.

+3. **Customizable Quiz:** Users can customize their quiz by selecting:
-3. **Difficulty Levels:** Users can choose from six different CEFR difficulty levels to customize their quiz experience.
+   - The difficulty levels of words (Users can choose from six different CEFR difficulty levels to customize their quiz experience).
+   - The number of words in the quiz.
+   - The types of words they want to include (e.g., nouns, verbs, adjectives).

 4. **Audio Pronunciation:** Users can play audio pronunciation of words to improve their listening skills.